sourav15102/MyLearning/System Design/HLD/Jordan HNL/Questions/IG+ X + Reddit.md

 OR

--  Alternative is that we can use native craft databases where we can have a note basically a pointer and that can points to a children note and then to its grandchildren notes and so on.
+-  Alternative is that we can use native graph databases where we can have a note basically a pointer and that can points to a children note and then to its grandchildren notes and so on.
 - These databases tends to be a bit slower because the disc has to jump from 1 pointer to the another in a mechanical way.

 OR